VeronikaFG/Neighborhood-Map/README.md

 How to use the app in production way:

 # Production build
-npm run build
+npm run build-
-serve run deploy
+serve npm run deploy

 # Development build
 Start the hosting server with npm start-